hugomaiavieira/Webservice-1.5/source/english.md

 * **Rules**
   * To send a TAG <autorizar> with the value "3".
   * Token must be unlocked
-  * Valid just for credit.
+  * Valid just for lump sum.

 ### Recurrent Authorization with TOKEN